-11.7.17 A summary of the sensitive receptors within the study area is presented in Table 11.7.
+11.7.24 A summary of the sensitive receptors within the study area is presented in Table V1-11.7.

-Table 11.7: Summary of Sensitive Receptors
+Table V1-11.7: Summary of Sensitive Receptors

 Receptor Sensitivity Justification A836 Users Medium Where the road is a local A or B class road capable of regular use by HGV traffic.
+A897 Users Medium Where the road is a local A or B class road capable of regular use by HGV traffic.
+Kirkton Road Users High Where the road is a minor rural road, not constructed to accommodate frequent use by HGV traffic.
 A9 Road Users Low Where the road is a Trunk or A-class, constructed to accommodate significant HGV composition.
 Thurso Residents High Where a location is a large rural settlement containing a high number of community and public services and facilities.
 Reay Residents Medium Intermediate rural settlement with some community facilities.
 Melvich Residents Medium Intermediate rural settlement with some community facilities.
-Hill Track / Access Track Users High Where the road is a minor rural road.
-Residents living along Low the A9 Where a location is a small rural settlement, few community or public facilities or services.
-Residents living along Low the A836 Where a location is a small rural settlement, few community or public facilities or services.
+Hill Track / Access Track / Core Path Users High Where the road is a minor rural road.